Posts

 Initial Ariel OS Release

 Hurray!
 We just published our first 0.1 release, with which we already enable building portable multi-core applications on Cortex-M, RISC-V and ESP32 devices, using different link-layer and application layer networking protocols, including out-of-the-box secure communication.
 Our Github has all the links to examples, manual and API docs.
-Check out the code of our intial release.
+Check out the code of our initial release.